 What Are the Three Models for Producing Performance Creative in 2026?

 The three models for producing performance creative in 2026 are: a roster of UGC creators paid per asset, an in-house creative team of two to four people, or an AI creative agency operating with mature generative-AI workflows under human direction.
 Each model has a different cost structure, throughput profile, and voice signature.
-The right model depends on volume, brand maturity, and what kind of conversion lever creative actually is for your product.
+The right model depends on volume, brand maturity, and what kind of conversion lever creative is for your product.

 Before pricing comes the unit definition.
 A creative variant in 2026 is not one finished ad.
 It is one finished ad in its native format (static, video, carousel), with adaptations for the platforms it will run on (Meta, TikTok, YouTube, LinkedIn), plus the localization variants if the program runs internationally.
 A single “variant” in a serious paid program is closer to five to ten actual asset files.
 Hold that definition in mind for the math that follows.